undp/carbon-registry/modules/Integration with Climate Action Data Trust/README.md

     - Project status update
     - Project credit issuance
     - Project credit transfer
-- If your creating own Chia node please refer following documentation.
-Make sure you are running Chia node data layer.
+- If you are creating your own Chia node, please refer to the following documentation.
+Ensure that the Chia node data layer is running.
     - https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL
     - https://github.com/Chia-Network/chia-blockchain/wiki/How-to-Connect-to-the-Testnet
 - To create your own CADTrust Server refer following installation guide
     - https://github.com/Chia-Network/cadt#installation
-- Once the setup is complete, you have the option to either create a new organization for your registry, which should take around 15 to 20 minutes, or subscribe to an existing organization.
+- After completing the setup, you can choose to either create a new organization for your registry, a process that typically takes about 15 to 20 minutes, or subscribe to an existing organization.

 ## <b>Data Synchronization</b>
 ![Data Synchronization Steps](./imgs/CADT_Sync.svg)